Coahuiltecan: 17th century

+18th century

 Spanish expeditions continued to find large settlements of Coahuiltecan in the Rio Grande delta and large-multi-tribal encampments along the rivers of southern Texas, especially near San Antonio.
 The Spanish established Mission San Antonio de Valero (the Alamo) in 1718 to evangelize among the Coahuiltecan and other Indians of the region, especially the Jumano.
 They soon founded four additional missions.
 The Coahuiltecan supported the missions to some extent, seeking protection with the Spanish from a new menace, Apache, Comanche, and Wichita raiders from the north.
 The five missions had about 1,200 Coahuiltecan and other Indians in residence during their most prosperous period from 1720 until 1772.
 That the Indians were often dissatisfied with their life at the missions was shown by frequent "runaways" and desertions.

 Spanish settlement of the lower Rio Grande Valley and delta, the remaining demographic stronghold of the Coahuiltecan, began in 1748.
 The Spanish identified fourteen different bands living in the delta in 1757.
 Overwhelmed in numbers by Spanish settlers, most of the Coahuiltecan were absorbed by the Spanish and mestizo people within a few decades.

+19th century

 After a long decline, the missions near San Antonio were secularized in 1824.
 The Coahuiltecan appeared to be extinct as a people, integrated into the Spanish-speaking mestizo community.
 In 1827 only four property owners in San Antonio were listed in the census as "Indians."
 A man identified as a "Mission Indian," probably a Coahuiltecan, fought on the Texan side in the Texas Revolution in 1836.

+20th and 21st century

 In the community of Berg's Mill, near the former San Juan Capistrano Mission, a few families retained memories and elements of their Coahuiltecan heritage.
-In the late 20th century, they united in public opposition to excavation of Indian remains buried in the graveyard of the former Mission.
+In the late 20th century, these families united in public opposition to the excavation of Indian remains buried in the graveyard of the former Mission.
 Archeologists conducted investigations at the mission in order to prepare for projects to preserve the buildings.
 In the words of scholar Alston V. Thoms, they “became readily visible as resurgent Coahuiltecans.”

+Subgroups

+Numerous bands made up the Coahuiltecan peoples.
+They include the: